Updated: Jun 5

 Now we need to slide the parts on to the corresponding axis tubes so let’s start with the Z-axis upright tubes.
 If you followed my first instalment you will have put the top part (top tube along the X-axis) of the printer in place.
 Now, you need to take that off so that you can slide the X-axis rollers on to the Z-axis tubes.

 When you are happy with how the bearings are centred against the tubing move the X-axis roller mounts up and down a few times.
 Check that all the bearings are touching the tubing and turning and that the carriage moves easily up and down.
-Try to get a feel of the carriage being moved over or pushed off as you slide them up and down.
+Try to get a feel as the carriage moves the tubing.
+Is it snagging or pushed off as you slide them up and down.
 This could alert you to something on the tube like a blob of galvanising that needs to be sanded off.
-When you are happy with the way the bearings are working and you are sure that all bearings are touching the tube face it’s time to put the bed mounts on the Y-axis.
+When you are happy with the way the bearings are working and you are sure that all bearings are touching the tube, face it’s time to put the bed mounts on the Y-axis.

 When you have them both in place make sure they move up and down nice and smoothly when you are happy to tighten the Y-axis rail holder bolts to keep it all in place.

-Now, it’s time to put together the X-axis.
-Get the tubes that you cut out earlier these will be (in my case for my build the 300mm model) 2 x 577mm tubes and the X motor mount.
+Now, it’s time to put together the X-axis onto the tubes that you cut out earlier.
+These will be (in my case for my build the 300mm model) 2 x 577mm tubes and the X motor mount.
 I added a little masking tape to the ends of the tubing that was going into the motor mount.
 The reason I did this because I wanted to take up a little slack that I found in the motor mount and also to stop any potential vibration from making it’s way to the hot end.
 I have seen this on another one of my printers and so I added this as a little precaution.

 Once they are done just tighten enough to keep everything in place while getting the other components together.
 Now, you will want to attach the X belt holder to the X-axis carriage.
 As seen in the picture below.
 Undo the nuts and put the X belt holder onto the bolts that you can see in the picture. tighten (not too much) but enough to make it secure.